ivanitlearning/AWS-Associate-Courses/README.md

 It is an instance in a public subnet inside a VPC.
 These are used to allow incoming management connections.
 Once connected, you can then go on to access internal only VPC resources.
 Used as a management point or as an entry point for a private only VPC.

 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
 It can also integrate with your on premise identification service.

+**Test notes:** Don't need a large EC2 instance for bastion hosts.
+A small one will do.

 ### 1.5.5.
 Network Access Control List (NACL)